-Watershed Webs is a 4-day workshop for teachers and limited 1-day field experiences for students (grades 5-12) of participating teachers, focuses on the dynamics of watersheds, water quality, trash, and our new WET tracker app.
+Watershed Webs is a 4-day workshop for teachers of students grades 5-12 that focuses on the dynamics of watersheds, water quality, trash, and our new WET tracker app.
 Teachers in the coastal parishes/counties of Alabama, Florida, Louisiana, Mississippi, and Texas are eligible to participate.
+Participating teachers will qualify for a student field experience during the school year.
 Go to http://www.wlf.louisiana.gov/watershed-webs-eligible-parishes-and-counties for a list of qualifying parishes and counties.

 July 26-29, 2016: The workshop will be held at the Louisiana Universities Marine Consortium facility in Chauvin, Louisiana, about 85 miles southwest of New Orleans.
 It is situated in the heart of the estuarine wetland complex of the Mississippi River deltaic plain, between two active distributaries - the Atchafalaya River and the Mississippi itself.
 Visit http://www.lumcon.edu/ for more details.

 Participants at either workshop will take part in lessons and activities on a stretch of remote coastal beach and activities will include collecting quantitative data and debris for analysis.
 Participants will learn to track the path of debris within watersheds, become trained in basic water quality assessment, participate in a beach elevation profile measuring activity, and other, habitat-specific activities.
 They will be trained in the use of the WET Tracker app and practice related standards-based lesson activities.
 Closing discussion topics will include societal demands, trash reduction techniques, and stewardship in the classroom.